On this page:

-- Three letters of recommendation from people who have observed your performance teaching students at your desired grade level and can address your potential in the education field (please see attached form (PDF)
+- Three letters of recommendation from people who have observed your performance teaching students at your desired grade level and can address your potential in the education field.

-- Official transcripts from all non-UH system colleges and universities attended (must be received in an envelope sealed by the institution).
+- Official transcripts from all non-UH system colleges and universities attended.

 - Official transcripts from UH system institutions will be pulled via STAR.

-- We will accept certified electronic transcripts sent directly from your institution to firstname.lastname@example.org.
+- We recommend certified electronic transcripts sent directly from your institution to the UH Hilo Graduate Division firstname.lastname@example.org.